-I, as a young girl being brought up in the 60's and 70's, never heard a lot about this crime against woman.
+I, as a young girl being brought up in the '60s and '70s, never heard a lot about this crime against women.
 I read my fairy tales where men looked out after women.
-I never dated when I was growing up because there was too many things going on in the family.
+I never dated when I was growing up because there were too many things going on in the family.

 My life went on without any real worry about men or what they thought and I really didn't care.
 Then when at the age of 48, when my mother passed away from a Heart Attack and Dementia, I was thrown in a cruel world.
 My Dad had Alzheimer's, all I wanted was someone to talk to about how I felt.
 I had a neighbor who had a dog I liked to go play with outside.
 His owner appeared to be a nice guy, just two years older than me.
 I had someone who could see how Dad was changing before my eyes.
 I didn't realize he saw how vulnerable I was.

 My Dad had a strict idea about rape.
 He often told me that women ask for it, by how they dress and carry themselves.
 When I was raped, I didn't file charges.
 I know about how everyone is saying well it couldn't have been bad if she didn't report it.
 I felt so awful inside that I wanted to die.
 I couldn't tell my Dad that I had been raped.
 Never in a million years did I want to see the look in his eyes of hate because I had asked for it.
 I got ahold of a girlfriend and told her what had happened.
 She told me we should get me to the hospital.
 I was more worried about who would watch Dad so he didn't wander away.
 I went into counseling and my counselor tried to make me feel guilty because I didn't report the crime.
 She told me I wasn't looking out for other people because the next victim could be a child.
 I told her all I wanted to do was forget it ever happened.